 c.
 An actor commits a crime of the third degree if, knowing that he is not licensed or privileged to do so, he discloses any photograph, film, videotape, recording or any other reproduction of the image of another person whose intimate parts are exposed or who is engaged in an act of sexual penetration or sexual contact, unless that person has consented to such disclosure.
 For purposes of this subsection, "disclose" means sell, manufacture, give, provide, lend, trade, mail, deliver, transfer, publish, distribute, circulate, disseminate, present, exhibit, advertise or offer.
 Notwithstanding the provisions of subsection b. of N.J.S.2C:43-3, a fine not to exceed $30,000 may be imposed for a violation of this subsection.
 2C:14-9

-Consent should be irrelevant.
+Legislation should provide that consent is irrelevant.
 (See: the Sexual Offences Act (1995) of Antigua and Barbuda, Article 8 (2))

 Legislation should provide that sexual assaults which are perpetrated as part of a war or a campaign should be prosecuted as aggravated sexual assaults with high penalties.